dotnettools/EventExtensions/README.md

 # EventExtensions
 This library adds a few extension methods to events.
-While it's not the best practice to have async events, this library attempts to provide the following features:
+While it's not best practice to have async events, this library attempts to provide the following features:

 - Collect the returned values of event handlers synchronously or asynchronously.
 - Invoke an event asynchronously.